Girl (Destiny's Child song): Live performances

 Destiny's Child sang "Girl" during the British show Top of the Pops on April 29, 2005.
 They later appeared on the programme CD:UK, where they performed the song.
 On July 2, "Girl" was part of Destiny's Child's set list during the Live 8 concert in Philadelphia as the closing song.
 Gil Kaufman, reporting for MTV News, noted: "The ladies in the audience sang their hearts out during...
 'Girl.'"
 The trio gave a live rendition of the song again on Today on July 29, as part of the show's Toyota Concert Series.
 At the beginning of the performance, Beyoncé announced that the band wrote the song "for all the girlfriends out there"; "I'll Take You There" (1972) was incorporated during the end.

 In 2005, "Girl" was part of the set list of the group's final tour Destiny Fulfilled... and Lovin' It.
 The performance was preceded by a video interlude, during which Knowles, Williams and Rowland appeared on the screen on the stage.
 The former two started discussing about the latter's relationship, and she joined them after hearing their opinions.
 Their discussions were similar to the lyrical content of the song, with the two trying to convince her the relationship is wrong and the latter defending her love interest.
 After the interlude finished, the group appeared onstage performing "Girl", mixing it with "I'll Take You There".
-While reviewing a concert in the United Kingdom, Adenike Adenitire of MTV News praised the performance, concluding "They borrowed the 'Sex and the City' theme for the 'Girl' video, but they lean more toward 'Girlfriends' when taking it on the road, with a light comedy moment that may see TV execs thinking seriously about a Destiny's Child sitcom."
+While reviewing a concert in the United Kingdom, Adenike Adenitire of MTV News praised the performance, concluding "They borrowed the Sex and the City theme for the 'Girl' video, but they lean more toward Girlfriends when taking it on the road, with a light comedy moment that may see TV execs thinking seriously about a Destiny's Child sitcom."
 In contrast, Barbara Ellen of The Observer criticized the segment during which "Girl" was performed, writing "... no amount of 'girlpower' rabble-rousing can disguise the fact the songs are wet-paper-bag weak; giving the impression of three bored young women dozing off at a slumber party, whining in their jim-jams about men who 'done them wrong', or men who 'done someone else wrong', or just men doing wrong, period."
 The song was included on the track listing of the group's live album Live in Atlanta (2006), chronicling a concert from the tour in that city.

-Legacy
+Samples

 In 2015, "Girl" was sampled along with Brandy and Monica's "The Boy Is Mine" (1998) on 99 Souls's "The Girl Is Mine".
 The song was released as a single in late 2015 and managed to peak at number five in the United Kingdom and within the top 40 in other European countries.